Dragon160/dragon160.github.io/_posts/2016-06-10-migrating-parse-to-azure.md

 ## Step 4: Working with Files ##

 The Azure Parse Server can also handle files (like images) and store it within its own storage (BLOB storage).
-Just navigate to the Dashboard on your Azure Parse-Server add a new Column named "ImageExample" (of type 'File').
+Just navigate to the Dashboard on your Azure Parse-Server add a new Column named `ImageExample` (of type 'File').
 If you upload a file you will notice that this file will be stored within your BLOB storage.
 The Parse-Server code for Azure hase been configured to use this as the storage (again, you can modify this within the ApplicationSettings).

 ![Azure-File](/images/parse_migration/AzureFile.png)